Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Summary and conclusions

-After the theoretical foundation of FT-RDMFT, as presented in this article, the main task for the future is the development of correlation functionals for the grand potential and free energy in FT-RDMFT and the application to real systems.
-Some aspects of this will be discussed in parts II \cite{Baldsiefen_al_2.2012} and III \cite{Baldsiefen_al_3.2012} of this series.
+The main task for the future is the development of correlation functionals for the grand potential and free energy in FT-RDMFT and the application to real systems.
+Some further developments, such as exchange-only functional for collinear and non-collinear spin, as well as correlation functionals, momentum distributions, and phase diagrams in the framework of FT-RDMFT will be presented in Ref.~\cite{BECG15}.